glaucogoncalves/p-e/exames/exame-b/data_description.md

 BsmtFullBath: Banheiros completos no porão

-BsmtHalfBath: Meios banheiros no porão
+BsmtHalfBath: Lavabo no porão

 FullBath: Banheiros completos acima do nível do solo

-HalfBath: Meios banheiros acima do nível do solo
+HalfBath: Lavabo acima do nível do solo

 Bedroom: Quartos acima do nível do solo - não inclui quartos no porão